Saahdiq Charles

-Saahdiq Charles (born July 26, 1999) is an American football guard for the Washington Commanders of the National Football League (NFL).
-He played college football at LSU and was drafted by Washington in the fourth round of the 2020 NFL Draft.
+Saahdiq Charles (born July 26, 1999) is an American professional football guard for the Carolina Panthers of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Washington Football Team in the fourth round of the 2020 NFL draft.
 Charles was a member of the LSU team that won the 2020 College Football Playoff National Championship.

-Early life and high school
+Early life

-Charles grew up in New Orleans until his family was displaced by Hurricane Katrina in 2005.
-He and his family lived in Houston, Valdosta, Georgia and Montgomery, Alabama before settling in Jackson, Mississippi.
-Charles attended Madison-Ridgeland Academy, where played offensive and defensive line on the football team.
+Charles grew up in New Orleans until his family was displaced by Hurricane Katrina in 2005, living in Houston, Valdosta, Georgia, and Montgomery, Alabama, before settling in Jackson, Mississippi.
+Charles attended Madison-Ridgeland Academy, where he played offensive and defensive line on the football team.
 A 4-star recruit according to rivals.com, Charles committed to play college football at LSU over offers from Florida, Memphis, Mississippi State, Ole Miss, and Tennessee, among others.